Master in Conflict and International Humanitarian Law: Career Path

 • Limited job opportunities: The job market for professionals with expertise in international humanitarian law can be competitive, and job opportunities may be limited in certain regions.

-• Time-consuming: The field of International Humanitarian Law requires a lot of research and reading, it can be time-consuming to keep up with the latest developments in the field.
+• Time-consuming: Because international Humanitarian Law requires extensive research and reading, keeping up with the latest developments can be time-consuming.

 Why Choose the Master in Conflict and International Humanitarian Law program?